Home » Disability Tax Credit in Canada for Alzheimers

 Qualifying for the Disability Tax Credit

-The Canadian Tax Credit Guide states that in order to qualify for the disability tax credit during the 2013 year, the person must have been distressing from lengthened physical or mental impairment.
-Typically, the person’s condition will be reviewed, and they must have been suffering for a 12 month period of time in order to apply.
+The Canadian Tax Credit Guide states that to qualify for the disability tax credit during the 2013 year, the person must have been distressed from lengthened physical or mental impairment.
+Typically, the person’s condition will be reviewed, and they must have been suffering for a 12-month period of time to apply.

 Lastly, a claim is not eligible to be made if a medical expense credit has already been made on the individual’s behalf.
-Being that there are so many regulations in regards to the disability tax credit, it is highly recommended that the individual consult with a tax advisor in order to properly analyze the individual’s specific situation.
+Being that there are so many regulations regarding the disability tax credit, it is highly recommended that the individual consult with a tax advisor to properly analyze the individual’s specific situation.

 The Process of Applying for the Disability Tax Credit